damonallison/react-test/README.md

 * UI state management container.
 * Very functional.
 State is immutable.
 * Reducers return updated data structures based on the actions they are given.
 (State Machines)

+## React | Angular Comparison

+* Both React and Angular provide structure to building web applications.
+* Both frameworks are based on component composition.
+* Angular is a full featured framework, React is minimalistic.
+* React has a lower learning curve, less features out of the box.
+* React will require each project to choose a library set to handle state management, routing, etc.

 ## Angular